Access to Care | Europe

 - Letter to Monsieur Rudy Demotte, Ministre de la Santé Publique et des Affaires Sociales.
 (2007)

 PPTA Deutschland was established as a non-profit special interest group in late 2008 to address the revision of albumin guidelines.
 Since then, they have taken a leadership role in advocating for patient access among stakeholders including policymakers, government agencies, regulatory authorities, patient organizations and medical associations.
 PPTA Deutschland monitors legislative and policy developments related to plasma donation, public health, rare diseases, pricing and reimbursement, innovation and technology.
-In addition, PPTA Deutschland is an active member of the FIND-ID network, a physician-based network that seeks to raise awareness, increase the diagnosis rate and improve the quality of life of patients with primary immune deficiency (PID) in Germany.
+In addition, PPTA Deutschland is an active member of the FIND-ID network, a physician-based network that seeks to raise awareness, increase the diagnosis rate and improve the quality of life of patients with primary immune deficiency (PI) in Germany.

 - Position Paper on Review of legal Manufacturer Rebates (2011)